puppetlabs/relay-workflows/ec2-reaper/README.md

 #     parameters:
 #       region: us-east-1
 #       dryRun: true
+#       lifetimeTag: lifetime
+#       terminationDateTag: termination_date
 ```

-Configure the following parameters:
+2. Configure the `schedule` trigger:
-1. Supply the run interval in [cron format](https://crontab.guru/).
+   - Supply the run interval in [cron format](https://crontab.guru/).
+3. Configure the following parameter bindings:
-2. Specify the `region` to run in.
+   - Specify the `region` to run in.
+   - Specify the `lifetimeTag` to use.
+   - Specify the `terminationDateTag` to use.
-3. Specify whether `dryRun` should be set to `true` or `false`.
+   - Specify whether `dryRun` should be set to `true` or `false`.
+4. Click "Save changes"